 An X-ray is used to diagnose hip dysplasia.
-X-rays and hip scoring tests at 2-years-old can determine your dog’s risk for hip dysplasia.
+X-rays and hip scoring tests at two-years-old can determine your dog's risk for hip dysplasia.
 Veterinarians use radiographs to evaluate size, shape, and looseness of the hip joint.
 Breeders often use this scoring to be sure they are breeding the best possible genetics in their puppies.
 Two popular hip scoring tests include OFA (Orthopedic Foundation for Animals) and PennHIP (Pennsylvania Hip Improvement Program).

 Once your dog has hip dysplasia, there is no complete cure.
 The goal of treatment is to improve the animal's quality of life.
 Non-surgical options include weight control, exercise, supplements and medication.